 Prepare your loved one for an involved physical exam.

 Despite a neurologist's area of specialty being the brain and nervous system, they use varying physical tests to determine if the brain and nervous system are functioning properly.
 This may include touching the patient's face, asking them to push or pull, or checking their reflexes with a soft rubber hammer.
 Depending on how your loved one is doing, this may or may not require preparation.
-Preparation might be needed in some cases, especially for those experiencing agitation who do not like to be touched much.
-You know your loved one best!
+Preparation might be especially important for those experiencing agitation who do not like to be touched much.
+If you’ve ever asked yourself, How do I deal effectively with agitation for my loved one with Alzheimer’s disease or dementia?, this is one of those moments where advance planning and gentle redirection techniques can be helpful.
+You know your loved one best, so use that knowledge to ease them through the exam as calmly as possible.